SmartDataAnalytics/HORUS-NER/README.md

 ### Boosting NER
+HORUS is meta and multi-level framework designed to provide a set of features at word-level to boost natural language frameworks.
+It's architecure is based on image processing and text classification clustering algorithms and shows to be helpful especially to noisy data, such as microblogs.

-HORUS is meta-algorithm for Named Entity Recognition (NER) based on image processing and multi-level machine learning.
-It aims at boosting NER task by adding new features to the NER pipeline.
-Currently supports the identification of classical named-entity types (LOC, PER, ORG).
-It has been designed (specially) for short-texts.
+We are currently investigating Named Entity Recognition (NER) as use case.
+This version supports the identification of classical named-entity types (LOC, PER, ORG).

 #### Easy Setup (Python 2.7 based)